Massachusetts SSI State Supplement Program (SSP)

 SSI (Supplemental Security Income) is a federal program of the Social Security Administration that makes monthly payments to certain people who are age 65 or older, blind or disabled.
 Massachusetts adds more money to SSI payments for Massachusetts residents.
 This is called the SSI State Supplement Program, or SSP.

-Starting with the April 2012 payment, Massachusetts now sends state supplemental payments to SSP recipients directly.
-The federal government continues to send SSI payments separately.
+Massachusetts sends state supplemental payments to SSP recipients directly.
+The federal government sends SSI payments separately.

 The Massachusetts agencies responsible for administering the SSP are the Department of Transitional Assistance and the Massachusetts Commission for the Blind.

 - Applying for SSI and SSP

 - Designated Payees